-Websites now-a-days consists of more images than text, as people prefer a visual approach rather than a textual approach.
-Though websites with multiple beautiful images looks really amazing but under the hood those images make the website load slow, especially if those images are unoptimized.
-This is why image optimization is a must need for all modern websites.
-Image optimization can not only reduce your image size without any noticeable degradation by human eyes, but also can provide those images in future ready version (like WebP).
-These future ready versions of the same image can be 60% smaller than the original image.
+Websites nowadays consist of more images than text, as people prefer a visual approach rather than a textual approach.
+Though websites with multiple beautiful images look really amazing, but under the hood, those images make the website load slow, especially if those images are unoptimized.
+This is why image optimization is a must-need for all modern websites.
+Image optimization can not only reduce your image size without any noticeable degradation by human eyes but also can provide those images in future-ready versions (like WebP).
+These future-ready versions of the same image can be 60% smaller than the original image.
 Also, browsers can read these new file formats much faster.

-Now when it comes to a WordPress website, there are countless option to choose from, most of whom are WordPress plugins, free or premium.
+Now when it comes to a WordPress website, there is countless option to choose from, most of which are WordPress plugins, free or premium.
 These many choices often make people confused and they tend to choose some plugins without understanding the underlying things.
-Before we go further, lets make some things clear; we don’t use any WordPress plugins (free or premium) to optimize images on our own or our client websites.
-In this article we will explain why we do that and how it is more beneficial than using some WordPress plugins.
+Before we go further, let's make some things clear; we don’t use any WordPress plugins (free or premium) to optimize images on our own or our client's websites.
+In this article, we will explain why we do that and how it is more beneficial than using some WordPress plugins.

 Table of Contents 📜